ursaturnine/ursaturnine/README.md

 - 👋 Hi, I’m Tyrah!
 She/Her/Hers
-- 👀 I’m interested in cyber security and tech architecture!
+- 👀 I’m interested in cyber security, full stack web development and DevOps!
-- 🌱 I’m currently learning HTML, CSS, Network Engineering, Tech Architecture, and Devops ^.^
+- 🌱 I’m currently learning Full Stack Web Development with React and React Native ^.^
-- 💞️ I’m looking to collaborate on beginner portfolios!
+- 💞️ I’m looking to collaborate on React Native projects.
 - 📫 How to reach me: connect with my on Github or Linkedin!

 <!---